qhd1996/Learning-Pandas/Some-Tips.md

 'type' descs the type of a scalar variable.

 **2.assign**
-'assign' add a new column to the DataFrame.
+'assign' adds a new column to the DataFrame.